Xetibo/ReSet-Doc/sections/literature.typ

 caption: [Dynamic library loading in Rust])<rust_dynamic_libary_loading>])
 //typstfmt::on

-In figure/* TODO */, the dynamic library has the annotation "no_mangle".
+In figure @rust_dynamic_libary_loading, the dynamic library has the annotation "no_mangle".
 This flag tells the compiler to not change the identity of the specified designator.
 Without this, functions and variables will not be found with the original names.
-Mangling is further explained in section/* TODO */.
+Mangling is further explained in section @Mangling.

-// TODO: Explain mangling

 Additionally, in both the dynamic library and the calling binary, the flag "extern C" is used.
 This is required as Rust does not guarantee ABI stability, meaning that without this flag, a dynamic library with compiler version A might not necessarily be compatible with the binary compiled with compiler version B.
 Hence, Rust and other languages use the C ABI to ensure ABI stability.

-#subsubsubsection("ABI")
-Plugin systems based on dynamic libraries require that the plugins themselves are built against the current system.
-In other words, for each specific version of ReSet and its respective daemon, the plugins would need to be recompiled again.

-Compared to an interpreted language, this is different to the fact that an API compatible change is not necessarily ABI compatible.
-For example, changing a parameter from i64 to i32 would not require a change for the programmer using the API.
-However, for the ABI user, this change would likely result in a crash as the compiled ABI changed.

-Changes to function signatures which add or remove parameters or change the return type to a non-automatic cast would break API as well, meaning plugins based on an interpreted system would also need to be rewritten.

 #subsubsubsection("Containerization of dynamic libraries")
 Plugin systems have a variety of points to hook a dynamic library into the